yezkez10/tp/docs/DeveloperGuide.md

 <br>

 Another unique challenge was the GUI of the project.
-Most of us are not familiar with javafx outside of ip before this, therefore we encountered difficulties not only in coding the gui, but alos coming up with the design of it.
+Most of us are not familiar with javafx before this, therefore we encountered difficulties not only in coding the gui, but alos coming up with the design of it.
 We wanted to make it not too cluttered without sacrificing any of the feature we wanted to add.
 We then went through multiple iterations to figure out what was the best way to get the most out of the UI.
 We accomplished these eventually by using tab Panes that let us have a good amount of information stored in the project without sacrificing the readability of it.

 <br>

 Testing and Debugging was one of the biggest challenges we encountered throughout this project.
-Debugging was extremely time consuming and so were finding bugs.
+Debugging was extremely time-consuming and so were finding bugs.
 We learned that we had quite alot of rrom for improvement during the PE-D. Thia demo helped us realise things that we have overlooked before as a team.
 This was an extremely important experience for us as we were forced to not only fix the bugs each memeber is responsible for, but we also had to cooperate in debugging and testing each other's code.
-This part of the project might be the most difficult and time consuming one as it took a lot of hours to finish and not a lot of time to spare.
+This part of the project might be the most difficult and time-consuming one as it took a lot of hours to finish and not a lot of time to spare.
 The moment when we realise that we had fixed most of the issues found during and after the PE-D was one of the biggest achievement in this project, as it signifies the end of this team project.

 In conclusion, We learned a lot from this team project.
 Whether that was teamwork, coding, and time management.
 We struggled a lot at almost every step of the way, but we prevailed and came out of it as better programmers.
 We learned a lot about various programming and software engineering practices and techniques like, testing, uml diagrams, user stories, defensive coding.
 By using everything that we learned this past semester we are able to come up with a good product with important features that prioritized the user's needs first.